jellekralt/fronteers-notes/2014/1 - Heydon Pickering.md

 The question "Should I do this?"doesnt get asked often enough

+Developer: HOW should I do this?
+Designer: SHOULD I do this?

 Not part of best practices:
 **Tab key**
 We pay expensive usability experts after the projects to click tab key for us

+## Q&A with Jake
+Flexbox is really powerful but it takes a lot of time to learn